 The Foundation allows Donors to create succession plans that meet their charitable objectives.
 We offer a variety of options for Endowed and Non-Endowed Gift Funds which vary depending upon the type of Gift Fund.
 This latter portion of this Chapter includes special provisions related to Agency Funds.
-The succession plan may be provided for in the Gift Fund Agreement or in a Change of Succession Plan Form available at www.fftc.org or from the Philanthropic Advancement Team.
+The succession plan may be provided for in the Gift Fund Agreement or in a Change of Succession Plan Form available at www.fftc.org..